cloud-gov/pages-infra/README.md

 - Console access to AWS Admin account for the target platform
 - The backend credentials file as described in [Getting started](#getting-started).

-Working locally on your GSA machine:
+Working locally on your GSA machine, perform the following steps:
-- `cd terraform/bootstrap-env`
+1. `cd terraform/bootstrap-env`
-- remove existing backend configuration with `rm -rf .terraform`
+2. remove existing backend configuration with `rm -rf .terraform`
-- ensure admin creds are in environment (eg `aws-vault exec <your admin profile> bash`)
+3. ensure admin creds are in environment (eg `aws-vault exec <your admin profile> bash`)
-- `terraform init -backend-config=../.backend-config.tfvars -backend-config="key=bootstrap-staging-<platform>/terraform.tfstate"`
+4. `terraform init -backend-config=../.backend-config.tfvars -backend-config="key=bootstrap-staging-<platform>/terraform.tfstate"`
-- `terraform plan -var="aws_platform=<platform>"`
+5. `terraform plan -var="aws_platform=<platform>"`
-- verify the plan is correct
+6. verify the plan is correct
-- `terraform apply -var="aws_platform=<platform>"`
+7. `terraform apply -var="aws_platform=<platform>"`
-- make note of the outputted value for `assume_role_arn` (you will need this for 2 subsequent steps)
+8. make note of the outputted value for `assume_role_arn` (you will need this for 2 subsequent steps)
-- In the AWS Console for the AWS Admin account responsible for the target platform, add the outputted role arn to allowed resources in the trust policy for the `terraform-user`.
+9. In the AWS Console for the AWS Admin account responsible for the target platform, add the outputted role arn to allowed resources in the trust policy for the `terraform-user`.
-- Create a new *root* module for the environment by copy/pasting an existing one, making sure to update all variables as appropriate including `aws_assume_role_arn_<platform>` outputted above
+10. Create a new *root* module for the environment by copy/pasting an existing one, making sure to update all variables as appropriate including `aws_assume_role_arn_<platform>` outputted above

 # Contributing
 Before commiting your changes, please be sure the configuration and format is valid by running `terraform validate` and `terraform format`.
 In the future, pre-commit hooks will be added to ensure this happens automatically.